TitoCoder/JavaScript-Coding-Interview-Questions-Answers/Data Structures/13-convert-a-string-to-camelCase.md

+# Write a function to convert a string to camelCase
 ## Problem Description

 The task is to write a function that takes a string as input and converts it to camelCase format.
 In camelCase, the first word starts with a lowercase letter, and each subsequent word starts with an uppercase letter, with no spaces between the words.